kirilligum/logwindow/README.md

 # logwindow

-A fast, lightweight log truncation tool that maintains a rolling window of the most recent log data.
-Perfect for keeping logs readable and manageable during development, especially when working with AI coding assistants like Claude Code or Aider that need concise context.
+A fast, lightweight log truncation tool that maintains a rolling window of the most recent log data. **Designed specifically for AI coding assistants like Claude Code and Aider** - keep your Firebase emulator, dev server, and test logs within the AI's context window while getting real-time updates.

 ## Features